JustBorgar/Beanjot/README.md

 * Q: Why is the filesize 69mb? that's too big!
   * A: That's the engine's filesize, the actual project file is around 2mb.
 I have no experience recompiling the engine to reduce it, so yeah, sorry about that.
 * Q: Who's Caffeine Overflow?
 Repo is under a different name.
-  * A: CF is an alias/brand name I use for consistency as I change my usernames often.
+  * A: CF is an alias/brand name I use (mostly for games) for consistency as I change my usernames often.
 * Q: How do I access the project file?
   * A: Download the file from github, move it into your godot projects folder in documents, and open it with godot 4.0.2 (in the unlikely case you have any issues try the 32 bits version, that's the one it was made on)
 * Q: How do I download the program?